Ulvesund Lighthouse

 Ulvesund Lighthouse (Ulvesund fyr) is a coastal lighthouse located in Kinn Municipality in Vestland county, Norway.
 It is located on the mainland coast along the Ulvesundet strait.

 History

 It was first lit in 1870 and automated in 1985.
-The lighthouse is owned by the Norwegian Coastal Administration, and is used as cultural cafe and lodging house.
+The lighthouse is owned by the Norwegian Coastal Administration, and run by Sølvi Helen Hopland Aemmer; It is used as cultural cafe and lodging house.

 The 10 m tall, slender, round, cylindrical, concrete tower is painted white and the lantern roof is red.
 The light can be seen for up to 10.7 nmi, and it emits a white, red, or green light, depending on direction, occulting three times every 10 seconds.
+It was restored in 2003 and then it became open to the public on 8 October 2003.